rpy2/rpy2/doc/source/overview.rst

 Python version 2.4 or higher, and R-2.7.0 or higher are required.

-Although the development was done with R-2.7.2 and Python-2.5.2, it has also been tested with:
+Although the development was first done with R-2.7.2 (now with R-2.8.0) and Python-2.5.2, it has also been tested with:

-  * R-2.8.0

   * Python-2.6.0 (numpy-support not tested)

-Gcc-4.2.3 was used for compiling the C parts.
+Gcc-4.2.3, then gcc-4.2.4 were used for compiling the C parts.

 Download